StyxOo/BrainMusic/Documentation/README.md

  - Learn commands one by one
  - Small trainings sessions

- > Does EMOTIV work with Linux?
+#### Does EMOTIV work with Linux?
+- Beta version for Ununtu
+- EMOTIV beta might be more of an alpha0

+### 27.04.2021
+Headset training.
+Added a idea tag for issues.
+To mark potential other projet ideas.